 - each package must contain the words ‘Health Supplement’

-- prominent display must mention ‘Not for medicinal use’
+- the prominent display must mention ‘Not for medicinal use’

 - state clearly a warning of any known side effects